Assassination of Henri I, Duke of Guise: Point of no return

 During November as the estates continued, Guise and Henri quarrelled over the matter of Orléans.
-Guise contended that the Edict of Union the king had affirmed gave the ligue the city as a surety town.
+Guise contended that the Edict of Union the king had given the ligue the city as a surety town.
 Henri contended that in fact the surety town he had granted was Doullens in Picardie.
 Unwilling for this to be the issue over which he broke with Guise, Henri backed down and granted them Orléans.

 By December it was becoming increasingly apparent that the situation was approaching the point of no return.
 On 9 December at a council between Guise, his brother the Cardinal, several Guisard captains and the leading third estate ligueurs, the majority of the council urged him to depart for the safety of Orléans.
-Guise followed the advice of the Archbishop of Lyon, who told him that retreating from Blois was an admission of defeat.
-Guise for his part began to overplay his hand, so confident that the king would not move against him, complaining that the office of lieutenant-general was not enough any more.
+Guise followed the advice of the Archbishop of Lyon, who told him that retreating from Blois would be an admission of defeat.
+Guise for his part began to overplay his hand, so confident that the king would not move against him.
+He complained that the office of lieutenant-general was not enough any more.

 At a family dinner on 17 December, Guise's brother in an indiscreet moment, offered a toast to his brother, referring to him as the king.
-Catherine followed this up with a joke about 'using her scissors' a reference to the way Merovingian kings were tonsured.
+His sister, Catherine followed this up with a joke about 'using her scissors' a reference to the way Merovingian kings were tonsured.
 An Italian actor, Venetianelli, present at the dinner reported on what he had heard to the king, further enraging Henri, who was already at his breaking point with Guise.